eleval/BhdTool/Readme.md

 ## Contributing
 If you wish to request or add more features to the project (or fix bugs), do not hesitate to open issues and/or pull requests and I'll look at them when I can.

+## List of planned features
+- Proper unicode support for settings file (currently only using ANSI functions, which is fine for most cases but settings file should be saved using Unicode version)
+- Various informations about the game (like character coords, ennemies, etc...)
+- And more...

 ## License
 This project is distributed under the GNU General Public License v3.0 (GNU GPLv3).